For small businesses that are shipping perishable food, making sure orders arrive fresh and ready to enjoy is a top priority.

 The packaging that you use for your products should be tailored to preserve the specific items you are shipping.
 While corrugated boxes lined with cushioning products are going to be a mainstay, consider what else you’ll need to accommodate perishables.

-For example, if a customer’s order includes multiple smaller items, wrap each individually with food liners to keep them safe and sound.
+For example, if a customer’s order includes multiple smaller items, wrap each individually with food liners or single-use PET food containers to keep them safe and sound.
 Likewise, you may want to add pieces of cardboard as dividers within the box to separate products.

 Items that are at the greatest risk of melting or spoiling probably need a cooling agent, too.
 Consider how long shipping perishable food will take to reach its destination, and include an appropriate number of ice packs for the journey.